Vaillant F22 Fault Code: Low Water Pressure Fix & Reset Guide

 This could be caused by a number of things, including a faulty valve or a damaged pipe.

-In this case, it's best to call in a professional heating engineer to diagnose and fix the issue.
+In this case, it's best to call a Gas Safe heating engineer to diagnose and repair the issue.

 Other causes of the F22 Fault Code